wingraptor/super-sycamore/content/posts/how-to-plant-a-tree.md

 ---
-title: How to Plant A Tree?
+title: How to Plant a Tree
 date: 2020-01-16T21:07:44.494Z
 thumb_img_path: /images/IMG_20191205_100423.jpg
 excerpt: "Planting a tree is super simple right?
 Just dig a hole, drop the tree in, then cover with soil.
 Boom\U0001F4A5!
 Done!
 Well not quite, planting a tree is easy to do, but involves some planning and care to ensure that the tree actually survives and thrives. "